secondlife/nginx-proxy/README.md

 # nginx-proxy

 A reverse proxy container with safe defaults for production environments.
+Its primary goal is to run as a sidecar alongside an application container in environments such as AWS ECS.

+## Features

+- Structured logs with a lot more data than the standard nginx access format.
+- [uWSGI][] support
+- Support for hosting static assets mounted from another container

 ## Use